AgawamIdol/TheWatchTowerSkyrimeSE/README.md

 # Installation

 ## Steam
-Install Skyrim SE.
+Install Skyrim SE from steam.
 It is ok if it is the latest version because we are going to downgrade it later.
 Make sure to open skyrim completely then quit.
+If you are using a non legittimate version, you are going to need to put the installation in your steam directory.
+Otherwise, wabbajack will not know where you skyrim is installed.

 ### Disable Steam Overlay
 Steam overlay causes issues with ENB and it is recommended to be turned off.